stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/ADC/ADC_DifferentialMode/readme.txt

 to a given analog input channel in differential mode.
 Detailed steps of ADC configuration are provided starting from GPIO configuration to the analog channel configuration without forgetting the ADC calibration procedure.
-In this example the ADC1 Channel7(PC1) and ADC1 Channel8(PC2) are both used to convert the diffential voltage between them.
+In this example the ADC1 Channel7(PC1) and ADC1 Channel8(PC2) are both used to convert the differential voltage between them.
 ADC1 Channel7(PC1) is directly connected to the potentiometer(RV2) available on the STM32303C-EVAL evaluation board.
 ADC1 Channel8(PC2) should be connected to an external power supply.
 The converted differential voltage is displayed on the onboard LCD.